buchifadev/dacade-celo-tutorial/README.md

 npm install bignumber.js
 ```

-Aftr everything is done installing, run the command to start up your local server:
+After complete installation, run the command below to start up your local server:
 ```bash
 npm start
 ```
-It will open a new window in your browser with your web page ready to be updated.
+It will open a new window in your browser, which display your web page.
+It also allow automatic update of our app.

-Open your App.js file and replace the boilerplate code inside with this:
+Open the App.js file and replace the boilerplate code inside with this:

 ```javascript
 import React, { useState, useEffect } from 'react'